 To form a contract, the parties must come to an agreement or a “meeting of the minds” on the essential terms.
 The agreement is formed by one party making an offer to another party of certain terms and the other party freely indicating their acceptance of those terms.

 This can be done in a number of ways.
-There can be verbal negotiations resulting in agreement.
+There can one or more conversations that result in an agreement.
 There may be an exchange of emails in which the parties agree on something.
 Or it can happen without any real formalities, as when you buy something from a shop.
 By presenting the goods and your money to the shopkeeper, you are offering to buy the items, and by taking your money, the shopkeeper is accepting your offer.

 The offer must be capable of being accepted by the other party simply by indicating acceptance.
 A generic “for sale” sign on a used car is not an offer, as it doesn’t spell out terms that would need to be agreed to (such as price).
 Instead, it is an “invitation to treat”, which is an invitation to the general public to make an offer on an item.